 26 November 2015 is an important milestone for instant payments in Europe.
 The European Payments Council ( ) proposal for the design of a Single Euro Payments Area ( ) instant credit transfer ( ) scheme was submitted on that day to the Euro Retail Payments Board ( ), and approved.

-In this blog post, Anthony Richter, Chair of the EPC ad hoc task force on instant payments, highlights the major features of this budding scheme, as well as the next steps to make it a reality.
+In this blog post, Anthony Richter, Chair of the ad hoc task force on instant payments, highlights the major features of this budding scheme, as well as the next steps to make it a reality.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.